kokoteen/pirg/README.md

 ## Usage

-- install - Add package to enviroment and `requirements.txt`
+- install - Add package to environment and `requirements.txt`
-- uninstall - Remove package from enviroment and `requirements.txt`
+- uninstall - Remove package from environment and `requirements.txt`
-- search - Search for package in pypi
+- search - Search PyPI for package

 ## Acknowledgments & License